SallyPoon/autonomousvehicles.github.io/odometry.md

 servo value (0 to 1) = steering angle to servo gain * steering angle (radians) + steering angle to servo offset

+#### ERPM Calibration
+For the ERPM, we tried to find the best value for speed to erpm gain, which was only obtainable by constantly tuning and testing the value.
+To do this tuning, we took a tape measure and extended it by around two feet, put our car's back wheels at zero meters and drive straight.
+After driving straight, we can grab the distance by doing rostopic echo /vesc/odom/pose/pose/position/x.
+After this, if we got a distance that overshot, we decreased the speed to ERPM gain and if it undershot, we would increase the speed to ERPM gain.
+After testing the values of 4412, 4912, 5412, 3912, 3412, and 4012, we found that 4112 was the most accurate value with around a 0.0007 error from the actual position versus a 0.480117 ,0.118568, -0.178206, -042677, and -0.619709 error.